Cryptocurrency: United States

-In 2021, 17 states in the US passed laws and resolutions concerning cryptocurrency regulation.
+In 2021, 17 US states passed laws and resolutions concerning cryptocurrency regulation.
 This led the Securities and Exchange Commission to start considering what steps to take.
 On 8 July 2021, Senator Elizabeth Warren, part of the Senate Banking Committee, wrote to the chairman of the SEC and demanded answers on cryptocurrency regulation due to the increase in cryptocurrency exchange use and the danger this posed to consumers.
 On 5 August 2021, the chairman, Gary Gensler, responded to Warren's letter and called for legislation focused on "crypto trading, lending and DeFi platforms," because of how vulnerable investors could be when they traded on crypto trading platforms without a broker.
 He also argued that many tokens in the crypto market may be unregistered securities without required disclosures or market oversight.
 Additionally, Gensler did not hold back in his criticism of stablecoins.
 These tokens, which are pegged to the value of fiat currencies, may allow individuals to bypass important public policy goals related to traditional banking and financial systems, such as anti-money laundering, tax compliance, and sanctions.

 On 19 October 2021, the first bitcoin-linked exchange-traded fund (ETF) from ProShares started trading on the NYSE under the ticker "BITO."
 ProShares CEO Michael L. Sapir said the ETF would expose bitcoin to a wider range of investors without the hassle of setting up accounts with cryptocurrency providers.
 Ian Balina, the CEO of Token Metrics, stated that SEC approval of the ETF was a significant endorsement for the crypto industry because many regulators globally were not in favor of crypto, and retail investors were hesitant to accept crypto.
 This event would eventually open more opportunities for new capital and new people in this space.

 The Department of the Treasury, on 20 May 2021, announced that it would require any transfer worth $10,000 or more to be reported to the Internal Revenue Service since cryptocurrency already posed a problem where illegal activity like tax evasion was facilitated broadly.
 This release from the IRS was a part of efforts to promote better compliance and consider more severe penalties for tax evaders.